-Visit La Scala Opera House and Museum in Milan
+La Scala Opera House and its museum in Milan

 Full refund for cancellation up to 72 hours before the tour begins.